 Healthcare for permanent residents

 All legal residents of Portugal can access state healthcare through the Portuguese national health service (SNS).
-As mentioned, this is not completely free and you will have to pay standard user fees (taxas moderadoras) for things like GP appointments.
+As mentioned, this is not completely free and you will have to pay standard user fees (taxas moderadoras) for things like prescriptions.

 The standard of healthcare in Portugal is high, ranking thirteenth on the 2018 Euro Health Consumer Index.
 It is funded through general taxation and social security contributions by the employed.